nanostores/nanostores/README.md

 ### Maps

-Map store can be used to store objects and change keys in this object.
+Map store can be used to store objects with one level of depth and change keys in this object.

 To create map store call `map(initial)` function with initial object.